Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-A pantry is often found right at the top of kitchen wishlists.
-Done correctly, these spaces become not simply a place to tuck away excess food and utensils, but an Aladdin's cave of beautifully presented produce which provides a calming moment of reprieve from a bustling family kitchen.
+Pantry ideas are often found right at the top of kitchen wish lists.
+Planned well, a pantry can become not simply a place to tuck away excess food and utensils, but an Aladdin's cave of beautifully presented produce which provides a calming moment of reprieve from a bustling family kitchen.

 Pantries have become more popular than ever recently, as we embrace more eco-friendly lifestyles.
 'Bulk buying, hoarding your jars of preserves, fermented foods and bottled vegetables from the summer garden are all things that become much more achievable with a pantry,' notes deVOL Creative Director, Helen Parker.

 Below, we take you through the best pantry ideas – for all spaces and styles of kitchen.